Theorem: If All Memory Is Addressable At The End Of Life, Then Afterlife Is All Time And Space And Everything It Contains.

 Shown below is a sample computer program.
 Open your program and look at the first line.
 That is your initial point of focus.
 Like the processor, take in one line and mentally execute it to find out what it will do.
 The entire program may be thousands of lines long, but your focus at this moment is on the first line.
 You read a program by moving that point of focus down the page one line at a time.
 The red lines show how the processor moves from line to line through a computer program.

 At times during the program you may enter a loop as shown above.
 During this time your point of focus starts at the first line of the loop.
 You mentally execute each line of the loop and then jump back to the top of the loop, as the processor would do.
 In the example above the program is reading email addresses from a database and printing the results to a table on the screen.
 Your point of focus may jump around physically in the program.
 Program execution jumps several lines after encountering an if statement.
-However the logic - the processor path through the program - remains the same.
+However, the logic - the processor path through the program - remains the same.
 You mentally execute one instruction at a time from the first line of the program to the last.

 The Human Mind and The Computer Model are similar.
 Both are based on memory.
-Both have a processor that acts as the center of the universe.
+Both have a processor that acts as the center of their universe.
 Both include everything that is going on at the moment.

 Awareness is like a processor running a program.
 The environment is like random access memory surrounding the processor.
 Memory is like random access memory (RAM) containing everything going on inside the computer at that moment.